Tyler-olznoi/HTML-Tutorial-Olznoi/HTML-How-To.md

 #### HTML Header Tags

 Header tags are used to define titles in your html file.
 You can either write the tag as a simple _header_ or can write the tag from _h1_ to _h6_ depending on what size you want your header.
-The _h1_ header is the largest while the _h6_ header is thr smallest.
-Inbetween the two tags, you will type the content you want to be your header.
+The _h1_ header is the largest while the _h6_ header is the smallest.
+In between the two tags, you will type the content you want to be your header.
 (This is how all content is inputed in HTML) Below is a picture of how to type a header in html and the output of the text written.

 ##### Header Example